Demographics of the Supreme Court of the United States: Religion

 When the Supreme Court was established in 1789, the first members came from among the ranks of the Founding Fathers and were almost uniformly Protestant.
 Of the 116 justices who have been appointed to the court, 92 have been from various Protestant denominations and 15 have been Catholics (one other justice, Sherman Minton, began practicing Catholicism after leaving the court).
 Another, Neil Gorsuch, was raised in the Catholic Church but later attended an Episcopal church, though without specifying the denomination to which he felt he belonged.
 Eight justices have been Jewish and one, David Davis, had no known religious affiliation.
-Three of the 17 chief justices have been Catholics, and one Jewish justice, Abe Fortas, was nominated to be chief justice, though this nominated was withdrawn in the face of a filibuster.
+Three of the 17 chief justices have been Catholics, and one Jewish justice, Abe Fortas, was nominated to be chief justice, though this nomination was withdrawn in the face of a filibuster.

 The table below shows the religious affiliation of each of the justices sitting As of July 2022: